kwarzeski/housing_data/README.md

 ## The Objective
 * Identify the factors within this dataset that might influence the sale and price of a single-family home in Miami, FL.
-* Our goal is to calculate or predict the price of single family-homes in Miami, FL using logistical regression model.
+* Our goal is to predict whether a single family-home in Miami, FL will sell for above or below the average using linear regression model.

 ## Preliminary Data Processing